Unexploded ordnance detection services

-In the UK, SafeLane Global also utilises it bespoke desktop detection and risk analysis solution, BombRisk.
-This provides instant and accurate reporting to support better decision making and risk management for clients’ projects.
+In the UK, SafeLane Global also utilises a bespoke desktop detection and risk analysis solution.
+It can provide instant and accurate reporting to support better decision making and risk management for clients’ projects.

 Unexploded ordnance desktop detection reports are produced by SafeLane’s qualified explosive ordnance disposal (EOD) professionals, together with its research team.